nichowu/covid-19-cases-vs-tests-analysis/README.md

 Data](https://ourworldindata.org/coronavirus) and raw data can be found [here](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv).

-With this data, we ask whether there is a difference in the new daily tests performed:new daily cases ratio between Canada and the United States.
+With this data,we ask whether there is a difference in the ratio of the new daily tests performed to the new daily cases between Canada and the United States.
 Both of these North American countries have been hit hard by the pandemic, but have taken different approaches in response.
 This question is of interest as it will provide insight into whether the number of daily tests being performed is meeting the demand of new daily cases in